 Often your gift to Meredith College can be multiplied by matching funds from companies and foundations.
 You may check with your company's personnel office or contact us to find out if your company matches gifts to the College.

-If you have questions about matching gifts, please contact Henry Carlson at (919) 760-8411 or email@example.com.
+If you have questions about matching gifts, please contact Whitley Glosson at (919) 760-8373 or email@example.com.

-A deferred gift will help you continue a legacy at Meredith College for generations.
+A planned gift will help you continue a legacy at Meredith College for generations.
 It can also help you and your family with both financial benefits and tax savings.

 Over 600 alumnae, faculty, staff, parents and friends have included Meredith in their estate plans.
 These gifts include bequests, gift annuities, life insurance policies and charitable remainder trusts.
 Learn more about how you can provide long-lasting support for Meredith College while enjoying financial benefits for yourself.

 Gifts of real estate may consist of many types of property: a principal residence or a vacation residence, a farm, a commercial building, subdivision lots, or undeveloped land.
 The gift may be the entire property or a fractional interest in the property.
 The same benefits that accrue to gifts of appreciated securities apply to gifts of appreciated real estate.
 Gifts of real estate can be made as outright gifts or as life income gifts, such as a charitable remainder trust.
 Meredith College requires an environmental survey of the real estate before accepting a gift.